Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 Good morning, beautiful Bali!

 By now, you should be accustomed to the heat, humidity, and local time.
 So this means you can really appreciate the perfect morning weather.
-Pack your luggage and take it with you, because it’s time to change location once more.
+Pack your luggage and take it with you because it’s time to change locations once more.

 Sahadewa Barong Dance (traditional Balinese dance)